×

 This cron expression indicates the IP reconciler runs every 15 minutes.
 Adjust the expression based on your specific requirements.

 The whereabouts-reconciler daemon set can only consume a cron expression pattern that includes five asterisks.
-The sixth, which is used to denote seconds, is currently not supported.
+Red Hat does not support the sixth asterisk, which is used to denote seconds.

 2. Retrieve information about resources related to the whereabouts-reconciler daemon set and pods within the openshift-multus namespace by running the following command: